Weds 4 – Fri 6 September, 2024

 Digitisation is a key feature of contemporary urban development, yet many citizens still lack the devices, connectivity and skills to enjoy the benefits that being digitally included can offer – financial, but also social and cultural.
 According to the Good Things Foundation, 6.9 million people in the UK are digitally excluded and therefore unable to access services that are increasingly moving online – from booking a GP appointment to paying for parking.
 This is a problem that was brought to light in the Covid 19 pandemic and that continues to persist in the post-pandemic era of economic perma-crisis.
 At a time when some people need to make a choice between bread and data, how can digital cities become fully inclusive?
 How can we stop the digital divide from widening the inequality gap?
 And how can we measure the impact of any interventions?
 This roundtable discussion will examine the roles of educators, policy makers, non-profit organisations and technology companies in closing the digital gap, with a focus on examples of good practice and their impact.

-To attend the MECCSA Conference, please order your ticket here..
+To attend the MECCSA Conference, please click to book your ticket below.
 The event will be open to both members and non-members, with members receiving a discount.

 Conference dinner

-Book your place at the MeCCSA Conference ‘Dinner’, done differently in Manchester.
+Reserve your place below at the MeCCSA Conference ‘Dinner’, done differently in Manchester.

 Accommodation

-Stay in a Manchester Met En suite Halls of residence during the conference.
-Book here.
+You may wish to stay in the Manchester Met En-suite Halls of residence during the conference:

-Or, book a room in one of Manchester’s hotels here.
+Or, book a room in one of Manchester’s hotels:

 Any Questions